Continental Divide Wilderness and Recreation Act

-Each year, outdoor recreation generates $13.2 billion in consumer spending, supports 125,000 jobs, and brings in nearly a billion dollars in state and local tax revenues across Colorado.
+Each year, outdoor recreation generates $28 billion in consumer spending, supports 229,000 direct jobs, and brings in two billion dollars in state and local tax revenues across Colorado.
 The outdoor industry is particularly important to the economic well-being of our mountain communities, where visitors from around the world come to enjoy world-class mountain biking, hiking, fishing, horseback riding, snowshoeing, climbing, skiing, camping, and hunting.

-The Continental Divide Wilderness and Recreation Act, which we introduced in May, would help support this important industry by preserving the open spaces it relies on.
-This bill was built in collaboration with hundreds of stakeholder groups and input from thousands of people over a five year period.
+The Continental Divide Recreation, Wilderness and Camp Hale Act, which is the fifth iteration of the bill, was introduced in January of 2018.
+The legislation supports the outdoor recreation economy by preserving our public lands.
+This bill was built in collaboration with hundreds of stakeholder groups and input from thousands of people over a nine year period.

-- Our bill doesn’t close any motorized routes or access points currently open to the public, and makes boundary accommodations to meet the needs of all surrounding stakeholders – including the Colorado Department of Transportation, Xcel Energy, Climax Mines, Colorado Springs Water, Eagle River Water and Sanitation, Summit Fat Tire Society, and Vail Mountain Bike Association.
+The legislation bill doesn’t close any motorized routes or access points currently open to the public, and makes boundary accommodations to meet the needs of all surrounding stakeholders – including the Colorado Department of Transportation, Xcel Energy, Climax Mines, Colorado Springs Water, Eagle River Water and Sanitation, Summit Fat Tire Society, and Vail Mountain Bike Association

 Endorsing Organizations: Eagle County, Summit County, Town of Vail, Town of Breckenridge, Colorado Springs Utilities, Vail Resorts, Xcel Energy, Arapahoe Basin Ski Resort, Colorado Backcountry Hunters and Fishermen, International Mountain Bicycling Association, Access Fund, Conservation Colorado, People for Bikes, Public Land Solutions, International Mountain Bicycling Association, Outdoor Industry Association, Wilderness Workshop, The Wilderness Society, Vet Voices, Breckenridge Outdoor Education Center, Sierra Club,, Sierra Club – Rocky Mountain Chapter, The Wilderness Society, The Wilderness Society – Colorado Chapter, League of Conservation Voters, Pew Charitable Trusts, Alpine Accents, Frisco Liquors Inc., Summit Travel, Anew You , Moose, Jaw Restaurant, Frisco Wine Merchant, House of Signs, Inc., Deli Belly’s, Frisco Fun and Formal, Smokn’ Bra Little Beans Boutique, The Jumping Tree, Abbey’s Coffee, Art Supply Breck, Boutique Bling, Timeless Collections, b’s Modern Mountain Apothecary, Bella Design and Planning, Breckenridge Bead Gallery, Big City Blues Clothing, Flourish, Vertical Runner, Slopestyle, The Mountain Goat Clothing Company, Columbine Bakery, Haute Route Gear and Apparel, Skea Ltd., Bloomingvails, Gorsuch Ltd., Ptarmigan Sports, Crazy Mountain Brewery, Minick Construction, Vail Valley Anglers, Riverwalk Natural Health Clinic and Pharmacy, Mary Lynn Gillaspie Photography, Nina’s Flowers, Ville de Luxe Boutique, The Walnut Gallery, By Chance Shoppe, Gifts at Cooper’s Corner, Found Underground Consignments, Gifted Hands Gallery, Little Horse Books and Vintage, The Book Cellar, SoFlo Glass LLC., Faith Davis Massage and Yoga, Trident Booksellers and Café, Nomad Bead Merchants, Two Hands Paperie, Rocky Mountain Anglers, Bedell and Co., Colorado Ocean Coalition, Justins LLC., Ripstop Repairs, Spork and Ladle, LLC., Eco-Products, Powder7.com, Vision Ridge Partners, High Country Dogs